leskovde/graal-architecture-recovery/java-analyzer/README.md

 where `<mode>` is one of the following:
 - `c` for counting the number of classes, methods, and fields in the repository
+- `project` for displaying the relationships between projects
 - `class` for displaying the relationships between classes
 - `package` for displaying the relationships between packages